 On the second floor, all of the touristy stores are crammed in next to one another.
 If you’re looking for a spot to buy souvenirs, this is an option, though they can be rather inflated prices for less-than-unique gifts.
 There are a few food stalls on the second floor serving quasi-local foods in a fast food fashion, but the area is so packed with tourists we could hardly squeeze by to keep walking, let alone order anything.
 I wouldn’t go out of my way to see this again.

-We had received recommendations to visit the Fisherman’s Bastion.
 We were pleasantly surprised to find this 19th-century fortress was a gorgeous viewing terrace with a spectacular panoramic view of the city.
 If you want the striking view of walking up the beautiful white stairs, be ready for a workout.

 If you don’t feel like making the climb, take the escalator right next to the Hungarian National Gallery and walk a short distance over.
 No stairs necessary.
 The Matthias Church right next to the main square in the Fisherman’s Bastion does cost money to enter, but is definitely worth the price and includes a museum and gallery inside.

 Thrifty Tip #2: There is a cafe at the top boasting stunning panoramic views, but you don’t have to buy a pricey breakfast or a round of drinks to enjoy this view.
 There are hundreds of openings, viewpoints, and nooks from which you can get a stunning photo and enjoy the view.
 However, if you want to avoid the tourist rush, come in the morning or late afternoon.

 The House of Terror seemed to be on every “What to do in Budapest” list, so we decided to check it out.
 This museum is meant to tell the story of communist and fascist regimes in Hungary, and also serve as a memorial to those who were tortured there.